library(rvest)

 The rvest package has functions that make fetching, reading and parsing HTML simple.
 The first thing we need to do is specify a url that we’re going to scrape.

-scoringoffenseurl <- "http://www.cfbstats.com/2021/leader/national/team/offense/split01/category09/sort01.html"
+<- "http://www.cfbstats.com/2021/leader/national/team/offense/split01/category09/sort01.html" scoringoffenseurl

-Now, the most difficult part of scraping data from any website is knowing what exact HTML tag you need to grab.
-In this case, we want a <table> tag that has all of our data table in it.
+tag that has all of our data table in it.
 But how do you tell R which one that is?
 Well, it’s easy, once you know what to do.
 But it’s not simple.
 So I’ve made a short video to show you how to find it.

 When you have simple tables, the code is very simple.
 You create a variable to receive the data, then pass it the url, read the html that was fetched, find the node you need using your XPath value you just copied and you tell rvest that it’s a table.

-scoringoffense <- scoringoffenseurl |>
+<- scoringoffenseurl |>

-read_html() |>
+scoringoffense read_html() |>

 html_nodes(xpath = '//*[@id="content"]/div[2]/table') |>